-Azure Blob Storage: Hot, cool, and archive storage tiers
+Azure Blob storage: hot, cool, and archive access tiers

-Today, data stored in the cloud is growing at an exponential pace.
+Data stored in the cloud grows at an exponential pace.
 To manage costs for your expanding storage needs, it's helpful to organize your data based on attributes like frequency-of-access and planned retention period to optimize costs.
-Data stored in the cloud can be different in terms of how it is generated, processed, and accessed over its lifetime.
+Data stored in the cloud can be different based on how it's generated, processed, and accessed over its lifetime.
 Some data is actively accessed and modified throughout its lifetime.
 Some data is accessed frequently early in its lifetime, with access dropping drastically as the data ages.
-Some data remains idle in the cloud and is rarely, if ever, accessed once stored.
+Some data remains idle in the cloud and is rarely, if ever, accessed after it's stored.

-Each of these data access scenarios benefits from a different storage tier that is optimized for a particular access pattern.
-With hot, cool, and archive storage tiers, Azure Blob storage addresses this need for differentiated storage tiers with separate pricing models.
+Each of these data access scenarios benefits from a different access tier that is optimized for a particular access pattern.
+With hot, cool, and archive access tiers, Azure Blob storage addresses this need for differentiated access tiers with separate pricing models.

 Storage accounts that support tiering

-You may only tier your object storage data to hot, cool, or archive in Blob Storage or General Purpose v2 (GPv2) accounts.
-General Purpose v1 (GPv1) accounts do not support tiering.
-However, customers can easily convert their existing GPv1 or Blob Storage accounts to GPv2 accounts through a simple one-click process in the Azure portal.
-GPv2 provides a new pricing structure for blobs, files, and queues, and access to a variety of other new storage features as well.
-Furthermore, going forward some new features and prices cuts will only be offered in GPv2 accounts.
-Therefore, customers should evaluate using GPv2 accounts but only use them after reviewing the pricing for all services as some workloads can be more expensive on GPv2 than GPv1.
-See Azure storage account options to learn more.
+Object storage data tiering between hot, cool, and archive is only supported in Blob storage and General Purpose v2 (GPv2) accounts.
+General Purpose v1 (GPv1) accounts don't support tiering.
+Customers can easily convert their existing GPv1 or Blob storage accounts to GPv2 accounts through the Azure portal.
+GPv2 provides new pricing and features for blobs, files, and queues.
+Some features and prices cuts are only offered in GPv2 accounts.
+Evaluate using GPv2 accounts after comprehensively reviewing pricing.
+Some workloads can be more expensive on GPv2 than GPv1.
+For more information, see Azure storage account overview.

-Blob Storage and GPv2 accounts expose the Access Tier attribute at the account level, which allows you to specify the default storage tier as hot or cool for any blob in the storage account that does not have the tier set at the object level.
-For objects with the tier set at the object level, the account tier will not apply.
-The archive tier can only be applied at the object level.
-You can switch between these storage tiers at any time.
+Blob storage and GPv2 accounts expose the Access Tier attribute at the account level.
+This attribute allows you to specify the default access tier for any blob that doesn't have it explicit set at the object level.
+For objects with the tier set at the object level, the account tier won't apply.
+The archive tier can be applied only at the object level.
+You can switch between these access tiers at any time.

 Hot access tier

-Hot storage has higher storage costs than cool and archive storage, but the lowest access costs.
-Example usage scenarios for the hot storage tier include:
+The hot access tier has higher storage costs than cool and archive tiers, but the lowest access costs.
+Example usage scenarios for the hot access tier include:

-- Data that is in active use or expected to be accessed (read from and written to) frequently.
+- Data that's in active use or expected to be accessed (read from and written to) frequently.

-- Data that is staged for processing and eventual migration to the cool storage tier.
+- Data that's staged for processing and eventual migration to the cool access tier.

 Cool access tier

-Cool storage tier has lower storage costs and higher access costs compared to hot storage.
+The cool access tier has lower storage costs and higher access costs compared to hot storage.
 This tier is intended for data that will remain in the cool tier for at least 30 days.
-Example usage scenarios for the cool storage tier include:
+Example usage scenarios for the cool access tier include: